 - requiring an employer to consider whether they have to make an offer or accept a request for conversion.

 Small claims guide for employers and employees

 Whether you're the applicant or respondent, you'll need to know the process and what to do at each step.

-Use our step-by-step guides to help you understand the small claims court if you're:
+Use our simple step-by-step guides to help you understand the small claims court:

 You can also watch our 6-part video series on the small claims process, starting with an 'Introduction to small claims'.
 The series shows the main steps in applying for or responding to a small claim.
 Each video is less than 2 minutes long.

 Court forms and legal resources

 For court forms and further information about taking a small claims action contact the Federal Circuit Court or the magistrates’ court in your state or territory: